ethereum/bls12-381-tests/formats/hash_to_G2.md

 input: message: bytes32 -- input message to hash
 output:
-  x -- x coordinate of the point P output by the hashing, y -- y coordinate of the point P output by the hashing,
+  x -- x coordinate of the point P output by the hashing, y -- y coordinate of the point P output by the hashing
 ```

 All byte(s) fields are encoded as strings, hexadecimal encoding, prefixed with `0x`.